abidraza99110-cell/automation-scripts/ai_lead_bulk_processor/README.md

 This tool processes large lists of leads and automatically organizes them based on importance using AI.

 It helps businesses quickly identify decision-makers and separate low-quality or uncertain leads.
+This project automates a common sales problem:

+You have a CSV file full of leads
+You don’t know who matters most
+Manually filtering takes hours
 ---

 ## 💼 What It Does